cloudfoundry/docs-dotnet-core-tutorial/docs/bind-service.md

-This topic describes how to bind a service to the .NET Core sample app.
+This topic describes how to bind a RabbitMQ service instance to the .NET Core sample app.

 ## Overview